 - A. (1) Caused, attempted to cause, or threatened to cause physical injury to another person.
-(2) Willfully used force or violence upon the person of another, except in self-defense. - B. Possessed, sold, otherwise furnished any firearm, knife, explosive, or other dangerous object unless the pupil has obtained written permission to possess the item from a certificated school employee. - C. Unlawfully possessed, used, sold, or otherwise furnished, or been under the influence of any controlled substance, an alcoholic beverage, or an intoxicant of any kind. - D. Unlawfully offered, arranged, or negotiated to sell any controlled substance, alcoholic beverage, or an intoxicant of any kind, and then either sold, delivered, or otherwise furnished to any person another liquid, substance, or material and represented the liquid, substance, or material as a controlled substance, alcoholic beverage, or intoxicant. - E. Committed or attempted to commit robbery or extortion. - F. Caused or attempted to cause damage to school property or private property. - G. Stole or attempted to steal school property or private property. - H. Possessed or used tobacco. - I. Committed an obscene act or engaged in habitual profanity or vulgarity. - J. Had unlawful possession of, or unlawfully offered, arranged, or negotiated to sell any drug paraphernalia. - K. Disrupted school activities or otherwise willfully defied the valid authority of supervisors, teachers, administrators, school officials, or other school personnel engaged in the performance of their duties. - L. Knowingly received stolen school property or private property. - M. Possession of imitation firearm. - N. Committed or attempted to commit sexual assault or sexual battery.

-- O. Harassed, threatened, or intimidated a pupil who is a complaining witness or witness in a school disciplinary proceeding or retaliated a complaining witness. - P. Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - O. Engaged in, or attempted to engage in, hazing. - R. Engaged in an act of bullying, including, but not limited to, bullying committed by means of an electronic act directed specifically toward a pupil or school personnel. - T. Aiding or abetting the infliction or attempted infliction of physical injury on another person. - 48900.2 Sexual Harassment: In grades 4-12, any inappropriate conduct of a sexual nature that negatively impacts another person or creates an intimidating, hostile, or offensive educational environment. - 48900.3 Hate violence: In grades 4-12, any student who has caused, attempted to cause, threatened to cause, or participated in an act of. hate violence. - 48900.4: In grades 4-12, any student who intentionally engages in harassment, threats or intimidation directed against a pupil or groups of pupils. - 48900.7: Terroristic threats against school officials, school property or both. - 48915 (a): Mandatory Recommendation for Expulsion: (1) causing serious physical injury; (2) possession of a knife; (3) possession of controlled substance; (4) robbery or extortion; (5) assault or battery upon school employee. - 48915 (c): Mandatory Expulsion Requirement: (1) possession, selling, furnishing firearm; (2) brandishing a knife; (3) selling a controlled substance: (4) committing or attempting to commit sexual assault or battery; (5) possession of explosive.
+(2) Willfully used force or violence upon the person of another, except in self-defense. - B. Possessed, sold, otherwise furnished any firearm, knife, explosive, or other dangerous object unless the pupil has obtained written permission to possess the item from a certificated school employee. - C. Unlawfully possessed, used, sold, or otherwise furnished, or been under the influence of any controlled substance, an alcoholic beverage, or an intoxicant of any kind. - D. Unlawfully offered, arranged, or negotiated to sell any controlled substance, alcoholic beverage, or an intoxicant of any kind, and then either sold, delivered, or otherwise furnished to any person another liquid, substance, or material and represented the liquid, substance, or material as a controlled substance, alcoholic beverage, or intoxicant. - E. Committed or attempted to commit robbery or extortion. - F. Caused or attempted to cause damage to school property or private property. - G. Stole or attempted to steal school property or private property. - H. Possessed or used tobacco. - I. Committed an obscene act or engaged in habitual profanity or vulgarity. - J. Had unlawful possession of, or unlawfully offered, arranged, or negotiated to sell any drug paraphernalia. - L. Knowingly received stolen school property or private property. - M. Possession of imitation firearms. - N. Committed or attempted to commit sexual assault or sexual battery. - O. Harassed, threatened, or intimidated a pupil who is a complaining witness or witness in a school disciplinary proceeding or retaliated against a complaining witness. - P. Unlawfully offered, arranged to sell, negotiated to sell, or sold the prescription drug Soma. - Q. Engaged in, or attempted to engage in, hazing. - R. Engaged in an act of bullying, including, but not limited to, bullying committed by means of an electronic act directed specifically toward a pupil or school personnel. - T. Aiding or abetting the infliction or attempted infliction of physical injury on another person. - 48900.2 Sexual Harassment: In grades 4-12, any inappropriate conduct of a sexual nature that negatively impacts another person or creates an intimidating, hostile, or offensive educational environment. - 48900.3 Hate violence: In grades 4-12, any student who has caused, attempted to cause, threatened to cause, or participated in an act of, hate violence. - 48900.4: In grades 4-12, any student who intentionally engages in harassment, threats or intimidation directed against a pupil or groups of pupils. - 48900.7: Terroristic threats against school officials, school property or both. - 48915 (a): Mandatory Recommendation for Expulsion: (1) causing serious physical injury; (2) possession of a knife; (3) possession of controlled substance; (4) robbery or extortion; (5) assault or battery upon school employee. - 48915 (c): Mandatory Expulsion Requirement: (1) possession, selling, furnishing firearm; (2) brandishing a knife; (3) selling a controlled substance: (4) committing or attempting to commit sexual assault or battery; (5) possession of explosive.

-In addition to the above offenses, Eich Middle School also recognizes the following as suspendible offenses:
+In addition to the above offenses, Eich Middle School also recognizes the following as suspendable offenses: